 Please also note the information on the requirements of the Standing Conference of the Ministers of Education in Germany (KMK) regarding proof of German language proficiency.
 A list of certificates recognized as proof of German language proficiency may be foundin the resolution of the KMK (PDF, German, 80kb)

-More information for exchange students is available at the TUM International Center.
+More information for exchange students is available at TUM Global & Alumni Office.

 When applying for degree programs requiring proof of sufficient German skills for admission, you may submit the following certificates: